silverstripe/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 ### Model

 All content on our site is stored in a database.
-Each class that is a child of the [api:DataObject] class will have its own table in our database.
+Each class that is a child of the [api:SilverStripe\ORM\DataObject] class will have its own table in our database.

 Every object of such a class will correspond to a row in that table - this is our "data object", the **"model"** of Model-View-Controller.
 A page type has a data object that represents all the data for our page.
-Rather than inheriting directly from [api:DataObject], it inherits from [api:SiteTree].
+Rather than inheriting directly from [api:DataObject], it inherits from [api:SilverStripe\CMS\Model\SiteTree].
 We generally create a "Page" data object, and subclass this for all other page types.
 This allows us to define behavior that is consistent across all pages in our site.

 ### View